halfer/spiderling-utils/README.md

 * Answer a special URL to detect if the system is up

 The tests for Spiderling Utils have their own routing file, [see here](https://github.com/halfer/spiderling-utils/blob/master/test/browser/scripts/router.php).

+Status
+---

+This library is presently an **early alpha**, which I am using in a couple of personal projects.
+It is subject to change, but if anyone wishes to use it as it stands, I am happy to tag a release.

+I wonder whether, if developers already have their test class inheritance trees set up already, whether the `TestCase` class would be better as a trait.

 README to do
 ---